xuandinh22/Bank-Churn-Insights-to-Improve-Retention/README.md

 #### Product Usage

-  o	Two Products: Customers using 2 products show the highest engagement (53.3% active rate) and lowest churn (7.6%).
+•	Two Products: Customers using 2 products show the highest engagement (53.3% active rate) and lowest churn (7.6%).

-  o	Three or Four Products: Churn rises sharply among customers with 3 or 4 products, with 4-product users exhibiting a 100% churn rate.
+•	Three or Four Products: Churn rises sharply among customers with 3 or 4 products, with 4-product users exhibiting a 100% churn rate.
 Although this group is small and may not fully represent the overall customer base, the complete loss of all 4-product users is a clear warning sign.
 It suggests potential issues with customer satisfaction or product integration for those highly engaged customers.

-  o	Although fewer female customers use 1 or 2 products compared to males, a slightly higher proportion of them use 3 or more products.
+•	Although fewer female customers use 1 or 2 products compared to males, a slightly higher proportion of them use 3 or more products.
 Since higher product usage is linked to greater churn risk, this pattern may help explain why female customers tend to churn more than males.

 <p align="center">
 <img width="773" height="76" alt="image" src="https://github.com/user-attachments/assets/483f5983-44ef-458f-8ae7-9d1aac883d9c" />
 </p>

-o	The higher concentration of 2-product users in France aligns with its lower churn rate, suggesting an optimal engagement level for retention.
+•	The higher concentration of 2-product users in France aligns with its lower churn rate, suggesting an optimal engagement level for retention.